-Since I have moved to this new place with my two CS flatmates, we have been lucky enough to host awesome CSers from New Zealand, Poland, Sweden, Canada, France, China, England, Vietnam, and all over the US.
+Since I have moved to this new place with my two CS flatmates, we have been lucky enough to host awesome CSers from New Zealand, Poland, Sweden, Canada, France, China, England, Vietnam, Germany, Belgium, and all over the US.
 We're always open to hosting more!

 Football (and for people in the US: soccer) is the only sport that I dedicate most of my leisure time outdoor on.
 I play both field football, futsal, and freestyle football.

 I love music, but do not limit myself within some certain genres.
 Music is the only thing that can keep me awake when I'm tired (well, even coffee can't help, i promise :|).
 Recently I started learning ukulele but I can hardly live any day without it now.
 This baby is gonna travel the world with me in years to come!

 Besides, I am also interested in photography, and reading books though most of the books I've ever read were either my thick textbooks or mangas =)) But trust me, I do read, and enjoy some fictions.. :P